 Database Setup

-This guide covers the PostgreSQL configuration and user setup required for Kasho.
+This guide covers the database configuration and user setup required for Kasho.
+Choose your database type below.

 Source PostgreSQL Database